 Whether searching for a perfect fish for cena (dinner) or simply checking out the hype, visiting the local seafood market is a must-do for every adventure seeker!

 I was lucky enough to wander the pungent stalls of Catania’s market in Piazza Carlo Alberto on a sweltering day.
-Not only did I have to hold my breath for the majority of the time, I also had to look away from some of the sights of fish eyes staring straight into my soul.
+Not only did I have to hold my breath for the majority of the time, but I also had to look away from some of the sights of fish eyes staring straight into my soul.
 Walking up and down the gallery felt like I was observing a war zone, fish head stakes included.
 You can probably tell I’m not a huge fan of seafood, but don’t get me wrong!
 I was curious and I quite enjoyed my few minutes running around from booth to booth squirming at the catches of the day.
 I noticed fishermen sell everything from anchovies to large eels, from shrimp to snails.
 Most of the selections, though, were types of seafood I have never heard of or seen before!
 I also couldn’t help but notice a group of Nonnos (grandfathers) gathered along the fence of the market (adorable, actually).
-I like to think they meet up everyday by the market to gossip!
+I like to think they meet up every day by the market to gossip!

 It’s an incredible getaway discovering the Italian countryside as well as experience local produce and farming in homemade cooking.
-And don’t forget wine!
+And don’t forget the wine!
 It’s very much like a bed and breakfast and I was fortunate to visit an agriturismo run by cousins of my host family.

 I explored the vast amounts of farmland they owned with the kids.
 We ran along the large rocks on the river with a very playful dog and chased pigs around the farmhouse.
-I was surrounded by probably the most beautiful countryside I’ve ever saw.
+I was surrounded by probably the most beautiful countryside I’ve ever seen.

 As much as I had fun on my countryside adventure, the highlight of this trip was pranzo (lunch) we ate the next afternoon.
-Homemade pasta and tomato sauce with fresh pecrino cheese (made at the farm), fresh polenta, and fried zucchini flowers made with a lot of love since sunrise by Nonna (grandmother).
+Homemade pasta and tomato sauce with fresh pecorino cheese (made at the farm), fresh polenta, and fried zucchini flowers made with a lot of love since sunrise by Nonna (grandmother).
 But, the main fare was pig: pork chop, pancetta, prosciutto, you name it (I really hope I didn’t run around with the pig I devoured…RIP).
 I recommend this experience to anyone who has a passion for good food and want to help local farmers.
 It truly was an Italian experience.

-You’re probably skeptical about the island’s breakfast menu (as was I).
+You’re probably sceptical about the island’s breakfast menu (as was I).
 You’re also thinking this is a “cool” and a fantastic excuse to indulge your sweet tooth before noon!
 But which should you choose for a morning munchie?
-On one hand there’s the popular gelato.
+On one hand, there’s the popular gelato.
 A richer, creamier, and denser version of American ice cream served in the middle of a brioche eaten like a sandwich!
 However, if you want a lighter fare, go for shaved ice infused with fresh fruit named granita, respectively.

 An interesting fact you should know about this cold delight is it originates from the snowy peaks of Mt.
 Etna.
 Not surprising, this makes granita an important part of the proud Sicilian food scene.
 This breakfast option is not complete without whipped cream and a sugary brioche bun.
 Tear off some brioche, dip, and enjoy.
-If you are lucky like myself, you’ll be able to experience fresh, homemade gelato and granita your hosts make!
+If you are lucky like me, you’ll be able to experience fresh, homemade gelato and granita your hosts make!